On Landis' conjecture for positive Schr\"odinger operators on graphs: The Euclidean lattice and regular trees

 \subsection{Regular trees}

 We consider a tree with countably infinite vertex set $ X $.
 We fix an arbitrary vertex $ o $ and denote by $ |x|= d(x,o) $ the {\it combinatorial graph distance} to $ o $ from a vertex $ x $.
-A tree is said to be {\it regular} if the vertex degree is a constant function.
-Again, we consider the Laplacian $ \Delta $ with standard weights $ b(x,y)=1_{d(x,y)= 1} $ and let $ m=1 $.
+A tree is said to be {\it {$d$-}regular} if every vertex has degree $d\in\mathbb{N}$.
+Again, we consider the Laplacian $ \Delta $ with standard weights $ b(x,y)=1 $ if $d(x,y)= 1$ and $0$ otherwise as well as $ m=1 $.